 In some situations, a chronic type B dissection can lead to an aneurysm, which is a bulge in the aortic wall that can lead to a dangerous aortic rupture.
 Treatment for aortic dissection with aneurysm depends on where it occurs along the descending aorta and on whether the rupture has a genetic cause, such as a connective tissue disorder like Marfan syndrome.
 These difficult-to-treat conditions often require advanced surgical care from the team at NYU Langone’s Center for Complex Aortic Disease.

 Aortic dissection can lead to serious complications, including heart attack, kidney failure, stroke, paralysis, and intestinal ischemia, in which blood vessels to the intestines become blocked.
 It can also cause lower extremity ischemia, or blockages in the blood vessels of the legs.

+Each of these complications initiate in a different portion of the aorta.
 Because the risks and appropriate treatments can be markedly different depending on the type of aortic dissection, it is crucial to accurately diagnose this condition.
-Doctors at NYU Langone diagnose the type of aortic dissection based on the location of the tear and the duration of the symptoms.
-There are two types of aortic dissection, type A and type B.

 Learn more about our research and professional education opportunities.